-In November 2000, the old Elgin trap stopped operating due to the sale of the site.
+In November 2000, the historic Elgin trap stopped operating due to the sale of the site.
 A new Elgin trap was erected approximately 4 kilometres from the old Elgin site.
-This trap started collecting aphids on 16 May 2002.
-The 10-year averages for Elgin now consist entirely of data from the new trap.
-At the end of 2005, the Edinburgh trap ceased operation at the East Craigs site.
-It was replaced by the Gogarbank trap located 3 kilometres to the south-west of East Craigs.
-Therefore, the Edinburgh data since 2006 come from Gogarbank and data for all previous years come from East Craigs.
+This trap started collecting aphids on 16 May 2002, and discontinued in October 2016.
+Once a new site has been identified the Elgin data will once again be added to the bulletin and cumulative totals.

 SASA is extremely grateful to the organisations where the traps are sited and to the staff who collect the samples.
 If you require any further information, or wish to use the contents of the Scottish Aphid Bulletins in any way, please contact Jon Pickup.